Support Desk

 If only the transaction data from Kraken (via API or CSV) is imported, the deposit to Binance is missing.

-In this case, only the withdrawal of the 1 BTC will appear in the Missing Transactions Report, as the deposit is still missing.
+In this case, the withdrawal of the 1 BTC will appear in the Missing Transactions Report, as the deposit is still missing.

 The same applies if only the Binance data is imported.